dart-lang/site-www/src/content/language/concurrency.md

 Isolates can only communicate *synchronously* outside of pure Dart, using C code via [FFI] to do so.
-Attempts to perform synchronous communication between isolates in FFI calls over the limit may result in deadlock unless special care is taken.
+Attempting synchronous communication between isolates by synchronous blocking in FFI calls may result in deadlock if the number of isolates is over the limit, unless special care is taken.
 The limit is not hardcoded to a particular number, it's calculated based on the Dart VM heap size available to the Dart application.

-To avoid this situation, the C code performing synchronous communication needs to leave the current isolate before performing the blocking operation and re-enter it before returning to Dart from the FFI call.
+To avoid this situation, the C code performing synchronous blocking needs to leave the current isolate before performing the blocking operation and re-enter it before returning to Dart from the FFI call.
 Read about [`Dart_EnterIsolate`] and [`Dart_ExitIsolate`] to learn more.